pivpn/docs/docs/index.md

 [![Logos](img/pivpnbanner.png)](https://pivpn.io)

-!!!
-WARNING
+> [!WARNING]

-    PiVPN is no longer maintained! you can find more information about it [here](https://github.com/pivpn/pivpn/releases/tag/v4.6.0)
+> PiVPN is maintained on a best-effort basis, please read more about it [here](https://github.com/pivpn/pivpn/releases/tag/v4.6.1).
+Previous announcement is [here](https://github.com/pivpn/pivpn/releases/tag/v4.6.0).

 ## How does PiVPN work?